-When the gut's microbiome gets disrupted, the term "dysbiosis"^[2] can be adopted.
-Factors causing such profound imbalance can be attributed to toxic insults from frequent antibiotic use, unwanted dietary changes, poor dental hygiene, and even physical and psychological stress ^[27].
-In the event of deteriorating microbial diversity in persons with diarrhea, there is an excess amount of free amino acids, especially proline, and a lack of inhibitory bile acids ^[2].
-Together, they create the ideal environment for dysbiosis-related pathologies as seen in an initial Clostridioides difficile infection (CDI) - the world's leading hospital-acquired illness ^[4].
-Patients with CDI can be diagnosed with a positive PCR result for CDI toxin and a clinical presentation of more than three episodes of diarrhea, abdominal pain (that only resolves with defecation), mild fever, and leukocytosis ^[1].
+When the gut's microbiome gets disrupted, the term 'dysbiosis' can be adopted.
+Factors causing such profound imbalance can be attributed to toxic insults from frequent antibiotic use, unwanted dietary changes, poor dental hygiene, and even physical and psychological stress.
+In the event of deteriorating microbial diversity in persons with diarrhea, there is an excess amount of free amino acids, especially proline, and a lack of inhibitory bile acids.
+Together, they create the ideal environment for dysbiosis-related pathologies as seen in an initial Clostridioides difficile infection (CDI) the world's leading hospital-acquired illness.
+Patients with CDI can be diagnosed with a positive PCR result for CDI toxin and a clinical presentation of more than three episodes of diarrhea, abdominal pain (that only resolves with defecation), mild fever, and leukocytosis.6

-Current guidelines to treat CDI include mono- and combination therapies with vancomycin and fidaxomicin1.
-Of the existing dosage regimens, pulsed dosing of these first-line agents has starkly reduced recurrence rates compared to standard protocols.
-Unfortunately, even after the recommended treatment, recurrence is still seen in up to 10 to 20 percent^[4] of patients after the initial visit - with up to 40 to 65 percent^[4] of previously treated patients experiencing further recurrences after the second visit.
+Current guidelines to treat CDI include monoand combination therapies with vancomycin and fidaxomicin.
+Of the existing dosage regimens, pulsed dosing of these first-line agents has starkly reduced recurrence rates compared with standard protocols.
+Unfortunately, even after the recommended treatment, recurrence is still seen in up to 10-20% of patients after the initial visit - with up to 40-65% of previously treated patients experiencing further recurrences after the second visit.
+In 30% of the cases with severe, refractory CDI, colectomy becomes the last resort for treatment despite many of its feared complications: toxic megacolon, septicemia, and multiorgan failure.7